 This framework is largely suitable for acceptance testing.
 While it has been developed with Python, it is also capable of running on IronPython (.net based) as well as Jython (Java-based).
 The Robot Framework is compatible with Windows, macOS, or Linux.

 Prerequisites for Robot Framework:

 Before installing Robot Framework, do the following:

 - Download a development framework such as the Pycharm Community Edition

-- Makes automation simpler by helping testers easily create readable test cases
+- RF is based on keyword-driven testing, it makes automation simpler by helping testers easily create readable test cases

 - Enables easy usage of test data syntax

 - Supports all operating systems (macOS, Windows, Linux) and all application types such as web and mobile apps.